gopalakrishnavamsi/JenkinsSaikrishna/CONTRIBUTING.md

-# DfS Contribution Guidelines
+# Contribution Guidelines

 ## Before submitting a PR
 1. Verify you are pointing to the correct target branch.
 2. Ensure Apex code is covered by unit tests.
 2. Ensure all files you touch are properly formatted.
 Current style configurations are located in the [`style` directory](https://github.docusignhq.com/Integrations/Salesforce/tree/master/style).
-3. Run all unit tests against your dev org.
+3. Run all unit tests against your scratch org: `sfdx force:apex:test:run -c -r human -w 15`.
-    - Also run all unit tests against a clean org via `ant test`.
-(RECOMMENDED)
 4. Ensure commit(s) build successfully via CI integration.
     - If you break the build, you get the skull.
 5. Fill out entire PR form with accurate information.
-6. If security-related, be sure to include @morgan-roman or a security team member as a code reviewer.
+6. If security-related, be sure to include AppSec reviewers.

 ## Apex Style guide
 As Apex is very similar to Java in syntax, we adhere to the [Google Java style guide](https://google.github.io/styleguide/javaguide.html).

-Additionally, DfS Apex code must:
+Additionally, Apex code must:
 - Use **tabs** over **spaces** for indentation.
 This is considered best practice because every Apex class character counts towards Force.com limits.
 - Use consistent capitalization even though Apex is (mostly) case-insensitive.
 - Use proper spelling.
 - Use consistent, concise, and clear type and variable naming.
 Do not prepend `DocuSign` or `DS` to type names unless it must be disambiguated from other types.
-Keep in mind that all types in the DfS managed package will include the namespace prefix `dfsle__`.
+Keep in mind that all types in the managed package will include the namespace prefix `dfsle`.

 | Bad Naming | Good Naming |
 | --- | ---- |